Have you ever decided to stay home instead of heading out to a party, only for it to be the best party of the year?

 As a small business, you might already have a budget for advertising on sites like Facebook.
 You probably also know exactly how to communicate your brand to customers.

-With that in mind, consider upping your spend in the run-up to your Black Friday sales.
+Tip 💁 – Up your ad spend in the run-up to your Black Friday sales.
 After all, you’ll most likely be getting a higher return on investment for your efforts.

 This is a great short-term solution for capitalizing on the frenzied start of the holiday season.
 You only need to increase spending for a few days for your ads to be effective.